kareniel/passenger/docs/characters.md

 ## The Penzea Shipping Company

-- Provide SO Droid rental
+Runs a merchant fleet.
+Also provides SO Droid rental.